 I’m surprised by how many people still wonder in this day and age whether or not its possible to make a living off a blog.
-Not only is it possible, but its actively being done by tens of thousands of people all throughout the world.
+Not only is it possible,

 But those guys must be super awesome tech geeks who understand computers in and out, and have a crazy high IQ, and be extremely talented at writing, right?

 In fact if I had to guess, I'd say the overwhelming majority of those guys and girls have hardly any knowledge on coding or programming.
 The majority of them also have very average levels of intelligence.
 Most of them have pretty average writing talent, and some have absolutely no writing talent whatsoever and still manage to make an absolute killing.

 If your goal is to have a blog on the Internet that allows you to cover 100% of your living expenses, and allows you to live anywhere in the world with complete freedom to do as you please with your time, and you're curious as to "how talented" you have to be in order to make that happen, I've got some good news for you.